pertusa/onset-bands/README.md

 detection threshold, and mu is the silence threshold.
 The default values are context=0, theta=0.18 and mu=70.

-The input file must be WAV, MONO, and with fs= 22050 Hz or 44100 Hz.
-The default output is a list of onset times in seconds printed in the standard output.

 The -csound option generates two files (onset.orc and onset.sco).
 They contain the instructions to generate (using CSound) synthesized wavefiles